Anatomy 1 - Human Anatomy with Lab (4 units)

 RESP TH 4, Application of Respiratory Therapy and Clinical Experience II (5)

 RESP TH 28, Respiratory Clinical Problem-Solving I (1)

 Spring Semester 6: (11 units)

-RT 11, Application of RT & Clinical IV (5)
+RESP TH 11, Application of Respiratory Therapy and Clinical Experience IV (5)

 “C” grade or better to meet the CA Respiratory Care Board Licensure requirements.

 Physiology and Microbiology must be completed within the last 7 years at time of entry into RT Program.

 Students must obtain an Associate Degree from Santa Monica College upon completion of the program requirements, in order to meet minimum CA licensure requirements.